 Step 1 fertilizer requires water once it is spread.
 Plan to put the fertilizer down right before it rains.
 Otherwise, you’ll need to water it in within 2-3 days.
 Need to water with a sprinkler?
 We use products similar to these:

-Brass Impact Sprinkler on Metal Spike: We’ve tried sprinklers with a plastic spike, only to have them break.
+Brass Sprinkler Pulsating: We’ve tried sprinklers with a plastic spike, only to have them break.
 Sprinklers with metal spikes are more durable.
 Although they cost a little more than the ones with plastic spikes, they last longer.

 Oscillating Sprinkler with Width Control: While this may seem like a basic sprinkler, we love the width control feature.
 It is especially helpful if you target a specific part of your lawn.
 Just adjust the width and the water will spray where you need it.

 Nelson Three-Arm Sprinkler: Sometimes, just a simple rotating sprinkler is the right one for the job.
 This type of sprinkler delivers a gentle spray to the lawn, and this style has been around for decades.

 We found the Scotts broadcast spreader easy to use for this project.
 Just set the spreader to the settings listed on the bag of fertilizer.

 What to do if you missed the dates for Step 1 fertilizer

 - Continue on to step 2 fertilizer; follow manufacturer’s application instructions.
 You can read our article: It’s Time to Put Down Your Step 2 Fertilizer

 - Plan to put down a weed killer: Hire a professional or use a product like Ortho Weed Killer which kills weeds but does not harm your lawn.

 Sign up to receive PRIORITIES, our free weekly publication with: